setmy-info/setmy-info.github.io/src/site/markdown/it/process/analyze/full-agentic-first-vs-conservative-process.md

 ## Implementation Roadmap

-To implement this hybrid governance model for the JHipster workflow, the following resources and timelines are estimated:
+To implement this hybrid governance model for the JHipster workflow, the following resources and timelines are
+estimated:

 - **Personnel:** 1 Person (Full-Time)
 - **Estimated Setup Time:** 2-4 Weeks for infrastructure setup (Argo, Neo4j, Nexus).
 - **Scheduling and Integration:** 4-6 Weeks for defining and implementing the specific Argo Workflow steps and CI/CD integration.
 - **Focus:** The primary effort is on defining the security constraints for each step and the data flow between the AI agents and the conservative tools.

 ## The Non-Programmer Persona: Empowerment vs. Security Risk

 A significant driver for "Agentic-First" systems is the empowerment of non-programmers.
 In this scenario, a user with no coding or systems administration experience provides intent to an AI agent, which then autonomously writes software, configures infrastructure, and deploys it to production.

 While this increases productivity, it creates a new class of security risks:

 - **Shadow IT 2.0:** Non-programmers may inadvertently create complex, unmanaged systems that bypass traditional IT security reviews and compliance checks.
 - **Insecure-by-Default Implementation:** Without the ability to review code or configurations, the user cannot identify if the agent has implemented insecure defaults, such as open ports, hardcoded credentials, or weak encryption.
 - **Lack of Operational Awareness:** If the agent handles the entire lifecycle (Build → Configure → Deploy), the user may not understand how the system works, making it impossible for them to perform incident response or disaster recovery.
 - **Compliance Gaps:** Non-programmers are often unaware of regulatory requirements (e.g., GDPR, PCI-DSS).
 An autonomous agent might deploy a system that stores PII insecurely without the user realizing it.

 ### Governing the Non-Programmer with HAG

 Hybrid Agent Governance (HAG) is specifically designed to handle this scenario by providing "Guardrails for Intent":

 1. **Workflow-Defined Standards:** Instead of the agent deciding *how* to deploy, the HAG workflow engine uses pre-approved, security-hardened templates (e.g., specific Kubernetes manifests or Terraform modules).
 2. **Automated Security Gating:** The HAG process includes mandatory automated steps that the agent cannot bypass—such as static analysis (SAST), dependency scanning, and infrastructure-as-code (IaC) linting.
-3.  **Human-in-the-Loop (Expert Review):** For non-programmer users, the HAG model can route the agent's proposed "reasoning" or "design" to a security professional or senior developer for approval before any deployment occurs.
+3. **Human-in-the-Loop (Expert Review):** For non-programmer users, the HAG model can route the agent's proposed " reasoning" or "design" to a security professional or senior developer for approval before any deployment occurs.
 4. **Least-Privilege Execution:** The agent never possesses "Deployment" or "Production" credentials.
 It only submits its work to the workflow engine, which performs the actual execution using a restricted service account.

 By using HAG, organizations can safely allow non-programmers to leverage AI agents to build systems, knowing that the resulting software adheres to enterprise security and governance standards.

 ## Final Architectural Insight

 The real architectural evolution in AI systems is not simply a shift from software to agents, but rather the integration of governance:

 **Software + Agents + Governance Layers**

 In this hybrid model:

 - **Agents** provide intelligence.
 - **Workflows** provide control.
 - **Policies** provide safety.

 This approach enables organizations to benefit from AI capabilities without sacrificing security, compliance, or operational reliability.
 It follows the long-standing safety engineering principle: *"Do not trust AI — design systems where AI does not need to be trusted."* This mirrors safety strategies used in aviation, nuclear control, and financial systems, where safety is achieved through system design rather than trust in individual components.